djradon/public-notes/solution.dendron.md

   - all notes
     - match tags, links, hierarchy (does this exist already? it does for sub-notes)
 - ![[Multi Repo Auto save Commit Push|pi.multi-repo-auto-save-commit-push]]
+- pretty-ref setting per reference
+  - usePrettyRefs is impossible course
+  - would be nice to have a single-line prettyref
+- use "title" instead of hierarchy (this already happens on same page, see altLabel)

 ## interesting github issues

 ## unreported issues

+- 10/2/21 can't @-mention anymore?
+- preview capitalizes lvl-4 headings
 - does "move note" always fail the first time?
 - too much newlines added to .gitignore ^hETGc7F9cXEZ
 - sometime can't choose "references" vault for new note creation